feature-sh/docs/contents/guides/auto-dealing.md

 ![](../.gitbook/assets/select\_organization\_wallet.png)

-3\) Label an issue with a Feature label and let the magic happen 🪄.The transaction can take up to a few minutes to be processed, but fortunately the Bot will keep you updated about the progress!
+3\) Label an issue with a Feature label and let the magic happen 🪄.
+The transaction can take up to a few minutes to be processed, but fortunately the Bot will keep you updated about the progress!

 ![](../.gitbook/assets/auto\_deal\_success.png)